ansys/pymapdl/doc/source/getting_started/index.rst

 Ansys software requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For the latest features, you must have a copy of Ansys 2021 R1
-installed locally, but PyMAPDL is compatible with Ansys 17.0 and later
+installed locally.
+However, PyMAPDL is compatible with Ansys 17.0 and later
-on Windows and 13.0 on Linux.
+on Windows and with ANsys 13.0 on Linux.

 .. note::

-    The latest versions of Ansys provide signifiantly better support
+    The latest versions of Ansys provide significantly better support
     and features.
-Certain features are not supported on earlier Ansys versions
+Certain features, such as APDL Math, are not supported
-    versions such as APDL Math.
+    on earlier Ansys versions.

 Verify your installation